stoermelder/vcvrack-packone/docs/transit/Transit.md

 #### Snapshot-sets

 TRANSIT-PAD provides 8 snapshot-sets, each holding its own assignment of the 8 pad points to TRANSIT's snapshot slots.
 This way you can keep several mappings (e.g. _Drums_, _Bass_, _Pad_) side by side and switch between them at any time.
-The positions, radius and amount of the pad points are shared by all sets: switching a set re-assigns which snapshots the points refer to, it does not move them.
+By default the positions, radius and amount of the pad points (and the position of the _Mix_ point) are shared by all sets: switching a set re-assigns which snapshots the points refer to, it does not move them.
+The _Snapshot-set node positions_ context-menu option (see [Context menu](#context-menu)) can be enabled to have each set remember its own pad-point layout, including the _Mix_ point, as well.

 The 8 buttons below the pad select the active set.
 The button of the active set lights up in the set's own color; the others stay dimmed.
 Every set is assigned a fixed default color (cycling through green, magenta, blue, yellow, cyan, white, red, grey) and all snapshot points of the current set are rendered in that color.
 The color of a single set can be changed via the context menu of the set-button or via the context menu of any snapshot point on the pad (sub-menu _Color_ under _Current set_).